-By default, it is updated every 8 seconds to show updated values with the current state, like how many packets have been processed and what type of traffic was decoded.
+Every 20 seconds by default it will show updated informations about the current state, like how many packets have been processed and what type of traffic was decoded.

 2.5 Alerting

 To test the IDS functionality of Suricata it's best to test with a signature.
 The signature with ID 2100498 from the ET Open ruleset is written specific for such test cases.